tanby-dynamics/partsbin/README.md

 ## Licenses
 The 555 timer icon is adapted from https://www.flickr.com/photos/41898857@N04/50226298472, which is licensed under Creative Commons Attribution 2.0 Generic (CC BY 2.0).
-No modifications have been made apart from cropping and converting to icon side.
+No modifications have been made apart from cropping and converting to an icon.